 What is Noonan syndrome?

-Noonan syndrome is a common autosomal dominant disorder associated with mutations in the RAS/MAPK pathway, and is one of a group of conditions collectively known as RASopathies.
+Noonan syndrome is a common autosomal dominant disorder associated with mutations in the Ras/mitogen–activated protein kinase (MAPK) pathway and is one of a group of conditions that are collectively known as RASopathies.

 Noonan syndrome is characterised by: